Elton-Lin/Cache/README.md

 There are many other interesting [policies](https://en.wikipedia.org/wiki/Cache_replacement_policies); similar idea but for [pages](https://en.wikipedia.org/wiki/Page_replacement_algorithm)

 ## Features
-- Supports standard cache operations: get, put.
-And they have optimal big-oh runtime.
+- Supports standard cache operations: get, put
+    - Both have optimal big-oh runtime: O(1)
-- Supports custom (user-defined) types as key and/or value.
-Similarly to ``std::unordered_map``, ``operator==`` overload and a hash functor on the custom type are required.
+- Supports custom (user-defined) types as key and/or value
+   - Similarly to ``std::unordered_map``, ``operator==`` overload and a hash functor on the custom type are required.
+- Supports resize
-- Supports resize. (reasoning: it's unrealistic to resize a physical cache, but it could be useful and more flexible for a software based cache)
+    - It's unrealistic to resize a physical cache, but it could be useful and more flexible for a software based cache
 - Well tested (framework used: [Catch](https://github.com/catchorg/Catch2/tree/v2.x)).
 Tests are available [here](https://github.com/Elton-Lin/libcache/tree/master/tests)